Capital Ring/Green Chain

 The Green Chain Walk is London's oldest-established signed green trail, actually an 80 km network connecting the surprisingly large number of green spaces in southeast London.
-It links several points on the south bank of the river Thames with Crystal Palace and Chislehurst, with an additional branch from Nunhead to Crystal Palace.
+It links several points on the south bank of the river Thames with Crystal Palace and Chislehurst, with additional branches from Nunhead and Dulwich to Crystal Palace.

 Both trails are now Walk London strategic walking routes supported by Transport for London and are exceptionally well-connected to public transport, all of it within TfL's zonal fares system.